MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-set-smtp-server.md

 ms.date: 03/25/2024
 ---

-# Set up SMTP Server in data workflows
+# Set up SMTP Server in Apache Airflow Job

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 One of the features of Airflow is the ability to send email notifications and alerts when a task fails, succeeds, or retries.
 This feature can help you keep track of your workflows and troubleshoot any issues.

 To use email notifications and alerts, you need to set up a (Simple Mail Transfer Protocol) SMTP server that can send emails on behalf of Airflow.
 SMTP stands for Simple Mail Transfer Protocol, and it's a standard for sending and receiving emails over the internet.
 You can use your own SMTP server, or a third-party service like Gmail, SendGrid, or Mailgun.
-This article shows you how to set up SMTP server with Apache Airflow Jobs using Gmail.
+This article shows you how to set up SMTP server with Apache Airflow Job using Gmail.
 To use email notifications and alerts, you need to set up a (Simple Mail Transfer Protocol) SMTP server that can send emails on behalf of Airflow.
 SMTP stands for Simple Mail Transfer Protocol, and it's a standard for sending and receiving emails over the internet.
 You can use your own SMTP server, or a third-party service like Gmail, SendGrid, or Mailgun.
-This article shows you how to set up SMTP server with Apache Airflow Jobs using Gmail.
+This article shows you how to set up SMTP server with Apache Airflow Job using Gmail.

 ## Prerequisites